adobe/aepsdk-react-native/README.md

 To submit iOS apps to the App Store, you must build them using Xcode 14.1 or later, as required by [Apple](https://developer.apple.com/ios/submit/).

+## iOS Privacy Manifest

+The Adobe Experience Platform React Native plugins `v6.0.0` and above have been updated to align with Apple's latest [guidelines](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files), now using version 5 of the Experience Platform SDKs for iOS which includes the mandatory `privacy manifest`.
+To learn more details of how Apple's privacy related announcements affect the Experience Platform SDKs for iOS, please read this [document](https://developer.adobe.com/client-sdks/resources/privacy-manifest/).

 ## React Native New Architecture Support

 React Native 0.7x introduced support for a new architecture.
 We don't yet support the new architecture.